 In the 1950s, as Cold War tensions solidified into what many considered a new world order, official propaganda in the United States was extremely anti-Soviet and anti-Russian.
-American popular culture also reflected this sentiment, further encouraging hostility and dehumanization of the new enemy.1073 Popular culture played an important role in "solidifying and perpetuating negative images that developed between 1945 and 1950" and that presented Russians as the primary enemy of the United States.1074 Russians were portrayed as degenerate and sneaky in some instances;1075 in other cases they were dealt with "in the allegorical guise of alien invaders" in order to further dehumanize them.1076 Popular culture held that Russians were ignorant and less educated, but it also portrayed the fear of the seduction of communism through sexually alluring characters.1077 Overall, in the 1950s, Russian characters were not to be trusted and were often dehumanized.
-However, by the mid-1960s, two network television shows, Star Trek and The Man from UNCLE had exceptionally popular Russian characters of the 1950s.
+American popular culture also reflected this sentiment, further encouraging hostility and dehumanization of the new enemy.
+Popular culture played an important role in "solidifying and perpetuating negative images that developed between 1945 and 1950" and that presented Russians as the primary enemy of the United States.
+Russians were portrayed as degenerate and sneaky in some instances; In other cases they were dealt with "in the allegorical guise of alien invaders" in order to further dehumanize them.
+Popular culture held that Russians were ignorant and less educated, but it also portrayed the fear of the seduction of communism through sexually alluring characters.
+Overall, in the 1950s, Russian characters were not to be trusted and were often dehumanized.
+However, by the mid-1960s, two network television shows, Star Trek and The Man from UNCLE had exceptionally popular Russian characters, marking what appears to be a drastic change from the inhuman Russian characters of the 1950s.